Starting Your Own Digital Skills Training Program

 Adapted from the National Digital Inclusion Alliance.

-What is the Digital Navigator Process?
+What is the trainer process?

-Digital navigators have a process.
+Trainers have a process.
 The process can be thought of as a cycle – repeating as necessary to fully meet learners’ needs.

 Initial learner intake.